bmc/scalasti/index.md

 Also, because `render()` returns a `Try`, and `Try` supports `map()`, `flatMap()`, and `withFilter()`, you can use it in a `for` comprehension.

-### No more listeners
+### No more error listeners

-StringTemplate has this notion of listeners: With the `STGroup`-derived classes, you can register a listener that will be notified of various types of processing errors via callbacks.
+StringTemplate has the notion of listeners: With the `STGroup`-derived classes, you can register a listener that will be notified of various types of processing errors via callbacks.